SAND-Lab/MEA-NAP/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

 ``Params.channelLayout``
 """""""""""""""""""""""""""""""

- * which channel layout to use for plotting firing rate heatmaps, and other plots related to the layout of the electrodes
+ * The channel layout to use for plotting firing rate heatmaps, and other plots related to the layout of the electrodes
  * options: 'MCS60' = multichannel systems layout with 59 recording electrodes + 1 grounding electrode, 'Axion64' = axion recording layout in a 8 x 8 grid with 64 electrodes, 'Custom' = provide own custom layout by specifying the coordinate of each electrode in biAdvantedSettings.m, you will need to edit the block of code under strcmp(Params.channelLayout, 'Custom')

 .. _Params.coords: